samcorney/Craft-Starter/readme.txt

 3) Fill in the correct MySQL credentials in craft/config/db.php.

-Note: YOu might need to change the folder permisson of craft/app, craft/config and craft/storage.
+Note: You might need to change the folder permisson of craft/app, craft/config and craft/storage.

 ---Pack includes---